 Commit to better time management

 Once you’ve identified what you want your life to look like and what obstacles are in your way, the next step is to commit to appropriate time management.
 Whether this means setting working days (or non-working days), communicating business hours to your client base (this is especially important in today’s real-time social media market) or identifying appropriate tools to automate and streamline your workflow (there are bazillions of awesome apps out there!), find the path towards better management of your day and delegate some portion of your workload.
+Get some help from HR outsourcing services for small business.
 The best way to bring this all together is to pick a calendar that works for you (online, good old-fashioned wall calendar, planner, you pick!) and keep it close to you heart.
 Schedule out every part of your day and then commit to sticking to it.
 This means scheduling in family time, break time and business-closed time as well.
 Committing your schedule to paper in this way creates the boundary that tells your internal clock it’s time to move on to the next activity.
 If a calendar feels like too much to you, start small with a timer.
 Sit down at the computer and set a timer for 30 minutes and when that timer goes off, it’s time to step away and take the kids to the park.

 Learn how and when to say, "No."